libp2p/specs/rendezvous/README.md

 ### Spam mitigation

-The protocol as described so far is susceptible to spam attacks from adversarial actors who generate a large number of peer identities and register under a namespace of interest (eg: the relay namespace).
+The protocol, as described so far, is susceptible to spam attacks from adversarial actors who generate a large number of peer identities and register under a namespace of interest (e.g., the relay namespace).

-It is TBD how exactly such attacks will be mitigated.
+It is TBD how exactly the protocol will mitigate such attacks.
 See https://github.com/libp2p/specs/issues/341 for a discussion on this topic.